stefanofa/awesome/TOPICS.md

 ## route

-*   [TanStack/router](https://github.com/TanStack/router) - 🤖 Fully typesafe Router for React (and friends) w/ built-in caching, 1st class search-param APIs, client-side cache integration and isomorphic rendering.
+*   [TanStack/router](https://github.com/TanStack/router) - 🤖 A client-first, server-capable, fully type-safe router and full-stack framework for the web (React and more).

 ## routing

-*   [TanStack/router](https://github.com/TanStack/router) - 🤖 Fully typesafe Router for React (and friends) w/ built-in caching, 1st class search-param APIs, client-side cache integration and isomorphic rendering.
+*   [TanStack/router](https://github.com/TanStack/router) - 🤖 A client-first, server-capable, fully type-safe router and full-stack framework for the web (React and more).

 ## rpc

-*   [TanStack/router](https://github.com/TanStack/router) - 🤖 Fully typesafe Router for React (and friends) w/ built-in caching, 1st class search-param APIs, client-side cache integration and isomorphic rendering.
+*   [TanStack/router](https://github.com/TanStack/router) - 🤖 A client-first, server-capable, fully type-safe router and full-stack framework for the web (React and more).

 ## searchparams

-*   [TanStack/router](https://github.com/TanStack/router) - 🤖 Fully typesafe Router for React (and friends) w/ built-in caching, 1st class search-param APIs, client-side cache integration and isomorphic rendering.
+*   [TanStack/router](https://github.com/TanStack/router) - 🤖 A client-first, server-capable, fully type-safe router and full-stack framework for the web (React and more).

 ## server-functions

-*   [TanStack/router](https://github.com/TanStack/router) - 🤖 Fully typesafe Router for React (and friends) w/ built-in caching, 1st class search-param APIs, client-side cache integration and isomorphic rendering.
+*   [TanStack/router](https://github.com/TanStack/router) - 🤖 A client-first, server-capable, fully type-safe router and full-stack framework for the web (React and more).

 ## url

-*   [TanStack/router](https://github.com/TanStack/router) - 🤖 Fully typesafe Router for React (and friends) w/ built-in caching, 1st class search-param APIs, client-side cache integration and isomorphic rendering.
+*   [TanStack/router](https://github.com/TanStack/router) - 🤖 A client-first, server-capable, fully type-safe router and full-stack framework for the web (React and more).

 ## openid